 She was met with many challenges and her lack of experience showed, but all the while her towering resolve and strength of character helped her overcome the many hurdles she faced.
 Ann and 'FA' endured storms and difficult situations, but for Ann the hardest part was isolation.
 After a number of stop-overs, she finally set off across the Atlantic on 20 November 1952.
 Storms pushed her off course, but she eventually made land in Dominica on 23 January 1953.
 She spent time recuperating before sailing up to Florida and finally arriving in New York on 23 November 1953.
 Ann and 'FA' were the featured guests at the 1954 New York Boat Show to celebrate her historic achievement.

 Ann with 'FA' at the New York Boat Show.
 Image courtesy of Shelly Randall.
 Copyright unknown.

 She went on to write a book about her Atlantic crossing entitled 'My Ship is so Small'.
 She stayed in America, married again, and continued to sail and write.
 In her later years she settled in Florida; she died in 1992.

 A few years ago, Ann’s boat 'Felicity Ann' was donated to the Northwest School of Wooden Boatbuilding in Port Hadlock, Washington where major restoration work was undertaken.
-Last summer she was presented to the Community Boat Project, Washington – a charitable organisation working with schools and communities, providing opportunities for maritime education.
+She was then presented to the Community Boat Project, Washington – a charitable organisation working with schools and communities, providing opportunities for maritime education.
 Their vision is to use 'Felicity Ann' and the story of Ann Davison to inspire people, especially women and girls - helping to empower more women to take to the water.